raml-org/raml-spec/versions/raml-10/raml-10.md

 | Facet  | Description |
 |:----------|:----------|
 | uniqueItems? | Boolean value that indicates if items in the array MUST be unique.
 | items? | Indicates the type all items in the array are inherited from.
 Can be a reference to an existing type or an inline [type declaration](#type-declaration).
 | minItems? | Minimum amount of items in array.
 Value MUST be equal to or greater than 0.<br /><br />**Default:** `0`.
 | maxItems? | Maximum amount of items in array.
 Value MUST be equal to or greater than 0.<br /><br />**Default:** `2147483647`.

-The following examples are valid:
+Both of the following examples are valid:

 ```yaml
 types: